Rates Act 1984: Provisions

-The Rates Act 1984 allowed the government to individually set caps for the increases to rates that each authority could levy.
+The act allowed the government to individually set caps for the increases to rates that each authority could levy.
 Those who acted ultra vires (or "beyond the powers") set out in the Act could be prosecuted, banned from office for up to ten years and fined.
 The power to control rates came into force for the year beginning 1 April 1985.

-Use of the Act
+Use

-The Act was successfully used to force 31 councils (30 were Labour controlled), who had initially resisted, to comply with government taxation and spending limits.
+The act was successfully used to force 31 councils (30 were Labour controlled), who had initially resisted, to comply with government taxation and spending limits.
 Of those, only Lambeth and Liverpool councillors did not back down and eventually the Act was used to prosecute and fine the leader of Lambeth Council, Ted Knight, and others.
 He was banned from office for ten years.

-Legacy
+Subsequent developments

 The domestic rates were replaced in 1990 by the Community Charge (dubbed poll tax), which was paid by more people and intended to reveal inefficient councils, who would be forced to levy a higher charge in order to fund their overspending.
 Business rates are still levied, but at a level set by central government since 1990.

+The whole act was repealed by section 1(1) of, and part 7 of schedule 1 to, the Statute Law (Repeals) Act 2008, which came into force on 21 July 2008.